dart-lang/site-www/src/_articles/dart-vm/io.md

 The stream subscription is implicitly handled by `await for`.
 Exiting from the function that contains `await for` cancels the subscription.
+Two ways of exiting the `await for` are a `break` statement and an uncaught exception.

 `Stream<List<int>>` is used in multiple places in dart:io: when working with stdin, files, sockets, HTTP connections, and so on.